 This article provides you with vital information about how to play Yahtzee.
 While it is a somewhat tricky game to lay, this article provides you with what you need to know if you want to play the game.
 Knowing the rules and how to play Yahtzee will help you have high scores, which is helpful if you are playing in a group.
 All you need to know is that you can score any roll in any category even if the resulting score is zero.

 An important tip on how to play Yahtzee is that you should not let go of any opportunity where you can get a bonus and concentrate on getting fives and sixes.
+But above all, just relax and have fun.
+It's just a game and you won't always have lucky rolls.
+When you do, you'll know what to do with them to achieve a good score that gives you a chance to win because you read these instructions.
 We hope that this article provides you with the information to play Yahtzee and how to earn the maximum score.